hackcraft-sk/bwu-java/README.md

 # BWU-Java (JNIBWAPI Utility Layer)

+In the future, I believe in creating a very simple and comfortable API for accesing SC:BW and possibly a framework to support unit control and management.
+I honestly hope it does many things from the goal right now.

 **BWU-Java** uses [JNIBWAPI](https://code.google.com/p/jnibwapi/) (which uses [BWAPI](https://code.google.com/p/bwapi/)) to create a simple API for controlling
 StarCraft: Broodwar mainly for purposes of creating and testing artificial intelligence algorithms.

-In the future, I believe in creating a very simple and comfortable API for accesing SC:BW and possibly a framework to support unit control and management.
-I honestly hope it does many things from the goal right now.

 ### Current version

 This project is currently under heavy development.
 It can be used to write simple micro bots, but it's not recommended for huge full game bot development yet.
-It has been used in [StarCraft Micro AI Tournament 2](http://scmai.hackcraft.sk) to build fully functional bot that achieved 2nd place in the Experienced part of the tournament.
+It has been used in [StarCraft Micro AI Tournament 2 & 3](http://scmai.hackcraft.sk) to build fully functional bot that achieved 2nd place in the Experienced part of the tournament.

+## Where to start (TODO)

+If you are new to **BWU-Java**, best start for you is to look in the ``tutorials`` folder in the repository.
+You will find an example to build a simple sample bot capable of playing simple micro match from the scratch.

 ## What is where

 This repository contains few other things apart from pure bwu-java (package ``sk.hackcraft.bwu``).

-*	Sample bot written in pure bwu-java as a demonstration in [StarCraft Micro AI Tournament 2](http://scmai.hackcraft.sk), package ``sk.hackcraft.bwu.sample``
+*	Sample bot written in pure bwu-java as a demonstration in [StarCraft Micro AI Tournament 3](http://scmai.hackcraft.sk), package ``sk.hackcraft.bwu.sample``
 *	Sample bot written in pure JNIBWAPI that took 2nd place in [StarCraft Micro AI Tournament 1](http://hackcraft.sk/article/default/starcraft-micro-ai-tournament-2013-report),